Employee terminal server

 After finishing work on the server, it is necessary to log out by running the script

 odhlášení uživatele which can be found on the desktop.
-It is not always necessary to log off the session, the connection can only be interrupted by terminating the client, when the applications running on the server remain running, and the interrupted activity can be resumed after the next connection.
+It is not always necessary to log off the session, the connection can only be interrupted by closing the client, when the applications running on the server remain running and after the next connection it is possible to continue the interrupted activity.
 Interrupted sessions are stored on the server for a maximum of

 two days , then the server terminates them.